FB-3/more-stardew-pets/README.md

 # Stardew Pets

-Keep your favourite stardew pets with you while coding.
+Keep your favourite ***Stardew Valley*** pets with you while coding.

 ![alt text](https://raw.githubusercontent.com/BOTPanzer/Stardew-Pets/main/pets.png)

-## How to use
+## Contents

-Stardew Pets can be found at the explorer panel.
-In case it does not appear, try right clicking in the **EXPLORER** title on top and see if it is disabled.

-## Pets
+### Pets

+You can add or remove pets to keep you company while coding.
-Stardew Pets currently has cats, dogs, dinos, turtles, raccoons, ducks, goats, sheeps, ostrichs, pigs, rabbits, chicken, cows and junimos!
+**Current pets:** cats, dogs, dinos, turtles, raccoons, ducks, goats, sheeps, ostrichs, pigs, rabbits, chicken, cows and junimos!

+### Enemies

+Enemies will sometimes appear in your farm.
+Clicking on one of them kills it and gives you money to buy decoration.
+**Current enemies:** bugs, crabs, golems and slimes!

+### Decoration

+You can use the money obtained by enemies to buy new decoration in the **General Store**.
+Aditionally, you can rearange or sell your current decoration by entering **Decor Mode**.

+## Credits

+**Stardew Pets** was done by a single person in their free time.
+Since it's free, I'd appreciate you taking a look at my [portfolio](https://botpa.vercel.app) as a thanks :D

+## Where to Find it

+**Stardew Pets** can be found in the **Explorer** panel.
+If its missing, try searching ***"Focus on Stardew Pets View"*** in the **Command Palette** (Ctrl+Shift+P on Windows/Linux).

-## Store
+## VSCode Store

-Now available on the [VSCode Store](https://marketplace.visualstudio.com/items?itemName=botpa.stardew-pets)!
+**Stardew Pets** is available on the [VSCode Store](https://marketplace.visualstudio.com/items?itemName=botpa.stardew-pets)!

-## Dev

-If you have time, you can also check my [portfolio](https://botpa.vercel.app) out :)

 ## Contributing

-**For people who want to contribute:**
+For the people who want to contribute, please ask if your change would be accepted before making it.
-If you want to do a pull request, I'm only taking bug fixes, other requests will most likely be discarded.
+I mainly take bug fixes, but you can ask for new features too.
+Just keep in mind I won't add things that aren't in ***Stardew Valley***, like recolours or new original pets.

 </div>